Thank you to all Coronaquilt stitchers!

 Coronaquilt campaign latest

-Our Coronaquilt project has been a big success - and have started the process of piecing them together.
+Our Coronaquilt project has been a big success - and we have started the process of piecing your squares together.
+(This is being done safely by individuals working on a few squares at a time, and won't be put together fully until we are allowed to meet.)

 Share your projects online

 Recently C&TA have been sending e-newsletters to those members and non-members who have asked to receive them.
 As the usual events and exhibitions that we normally tell members about have all been cancelled due to the virus, we thought a way to keep in touch would be to feature our own and members’ projects in newsletters (and on the website and Facebook).

 If you are sewing anything we would love to see it or hear about it.
 (And if you are researching for a talk, book or essay, or writing a poem or short story that you’d like to share with others or if you’re learning a language or an instrument we’d love to know about that too.)

 You can upload directly to our Facebook page.
 Alternatively send your pictures of your work, in progress or completed, with an explanation of what and why, to email@example.com.
 Any queries?
 Give her a call on 01603 716115.